-VI.
-REQUIRED DISCLOSURES OF SCALE-DEPENDENT DATA NECESSARY TO COMPETE WITH GOOGLE
+VI.I.
+REQUIRED DISCLOSURES OF SCALE-DEPENDENT DATA NECESSARY TO

+COMPETE WITH GOOGLE

-The purposes of the remedies set forth in this Section are to remove barriers to entry, pry open the monopolized markets to competition, and deprive Google of the fruits of its violations by providing Competitors access to scale-dependent data inputs-for both search and ads-that would otherwise provide Google an ongoing advantage from its exclusionary conduct.
+The purposes of thesethe remedies set forth in this Section are to remove barriers to entry, pry open the monopolized markets to competition, and deprive Google of the fruits of its violations by providing Competitors access to scale-dependent data inputs-for both search and ads-that would otherwise provide Google an ongoing advantage from its exclusionary conduct.

 These remedies are intended to make this data available in a way that provides suitable security and privacy safeguards for the data that Google must share.
+Google is prohibited from using and retaining data to which access cannot be provided to Qualified Competitors on the basis of privacy or security concerns.

+-Google's Search Index:

-- A. Google's Search Index: For the term of this Final Judgment, Google will make available, at marginal cost, to Qualified Competitors the following data related to Google's Search Index, in addition to any data made available by Google via the APIs required under Sections VII and VIII: - for each document in the Google Search Index a unique identifier (DocID) and another notation sufficient to denote all the documents Google considers duplicates of each other; - 2. a DocID to URL map; - 3. for each DocID a set of signals, attributes, or metadata associated with each DocID that are derived in any part from User-side Data including but not limited to (A) popularity as measured by user intent and feedback systems including Navboost/Glue, (B) quality measures including authoritativeness, (C) time that the URL was first seen, (D) time that the URL was last crawled, (E) spam score, (F) device-type flag, and (G) any other specified signal the TC recommends to be treated as significant to the ranking of search results; and - databases consisting of information sufficient to recreate Google's Knowledge Graph, including local information.
+B.A.
+For the term of this Final Judgment, Google must provide, will make available, at marginal cost, ongoing access to its Search Index to to Qualified Competitors such that it is equally available to Qualified Competitors and Google. the following data related to Google's Search Index, in addition to any data made available by Google via the APIs required under Sections VII and VIII:

+- Google must make available, through the Search Index, all content from any Google-owned website, property, or other operated platform (e.g., all Google owned or operated properties such as YouTube) which Google uses in its own Search Index. - Google must provide the Search Index with latency and reliability functionally equivalent to how Google is able to access its Seach Index. - for each document in the Google Search Index a unique identifier (DocID) and another notation sufficient to denote all the documents Google considers duplicates of each other; - a DocID to URL map; - for each DocID a set of signals, attributes, or metadata associated with 3. each DocID that are derived in any part from User-side Data including but not limited to (A) popularity as measured by user intent and feedback systems including Navboost/Glue, (B) quality measures including authoritativeness, (C) time that the URL was first seen, (D) time that the URL was last crawled, (E) spam score, (F) device-type flag, and (G) any other specified signal the TC recommends to be treated as significant to the ranking of search results; and databases consisting of information sufficient to recreate Google's Knowledge Graph, including local information.

 This information must be provided for all websites in the full Search Index Google uses for searches on Google.com or any other of its owned and operated general search products.
 Google must make this information available to Qualified Competitors on a periodic basis to be determined by Plaintiffs in consultation with the TC.
-For clarity, in each periodic update Google will provide a full set of DocIDs and associated signals for the entire then-current information in

-Google's Search Index.
+For clarity, in each periodic update Google will provide a full set of DocIDs and associated signals for the entire then-current information in Google's Search Index.
 Nothing in this Section VI purports to transfer intellectual property rights of third parties to index users.